-Evergreen Summer Camp is a half day program specifically designed for children ages 3 years entering 1st grade, running July 1 -August 16, 2013.
+Evergreen Summer Camp is a half day program specifically designed for children ages 2 years to entering 1st grade, running approximately July-August each year.
 This is a unique opportunity for your preschooler to join a high quality camp lead by experienced and professional teachers in the field of Early Childhood Education.
 Each weekly camp is uniquely themed that is age appropriate, safe, and well supervised.

 The Santa Barbara Humane Society has been offering a summer "Critter Camp" since 2004 for children between the ages of nine and eleven, or those entering fourth through sixth grade.
 The camp is a unique program that appeals to kids who love animals and would like to learn more about them.
 Critter camp gives children the opportunity to have fun learning about companion animal care and the humane treatment of all animals.
-Our activities include visits with the adoption animals, lessons and activities on caring for animals and animal behavior, crafts, videos, games, and much more!
+Our activities include lessons and activities on caring for animals and animal behavior, animal-related presentations, crafts, games, and much more!
 Camp is held in our Education Center, which has lots of space to allow for many activities.
 Each day has a particular animal-related theme and the activities, crafts, books, videos, and games correspond with the day's theme.
-Some of the highlights for our campers are playing "Animal Jeopardy", making catnip toys for the cats, and baking peanut butter dog biscuits from scratch in our on-site kitchen!
-The campers also enjoy our daily craft projects, such as making animal collages and bird feeders.
-For more information, please call (805) 964-4777.
+Some of the highlights for our campers are playing "Animal Jeopardy", learning how to clicker train dogs with a local dog trainer, visiting the cats, and much more!

 This camp aims to teach riders of ALL abilities how to ride a bike WITHOUT training wheels!
 This camp will strive to make large gains in self-esteem, independence and pride in all those participating!